 There are establishments on the 3rd and 4th floors of the buildings around Dong Kinh Nghia Thuc Square, where you can eat with a view of Hoan Kiem Lake.

 Watch in amusement how the motorcycles, cars, carts, and people shuffle at the intersection in Dong Kinh Nghia Thuc Square without colliding with each other.
 It is the spot in Hanoi that made me believe that traffic lights are unnecessary!

 The square may not look very busy during mornings and afternoons.
 Come back here at night (weekend), and you shall see a beautiful Hanoi lit with fun and festive activities.
-At night, art and music fill the street, giving awe and enjoyment to the locals and visitors hanging around the square.
+Art and music fill the street at night, giving awe and enjoyment to the locals and visitors hanging around the square.
 It is the time when you meet the new from the ancient city of Hanoi.

-You can skip lunch in the square and have it on the Hanoi Train Street.
-There are good restaurants in Train Street too.
+You can skip lunch in the square and have it on Hanoi Train Street.
+There are good restaurants on Train Street too.

 Hanoi Train Street

-Hanoi Train Street is going to be an experience that you will never forget in Hanoi.
-It is one of the most famous things to do in Hanoi.
+Hanoi Train Street will be an experience that you will never forget in Hanoi.
+It is one of the most famous things to do in the Hanoi Old Quarter.

 What’s cool about Hanoi Train Street?
 Informal settlers are not the only ones that live beside the tracks.
 Instead, it is a tourist attraction, and there are restaurants along the railway.
 What’s better?
 The store owners are super friendly, and the food they serve is super delicious!
 All the reviews that I’ve read said the same.

 - 6:00 in the morning

 During weekends, catch the train passing at times: